NuevoFoundation/workshops/content/english/datastruct/stack/stack.md

 <hr>

 A stack is eerily similar to a queue.
-The only difference are the method names and the manner in which we retrive the items.
+The only difference are the method names and the manner in which we retrieve the items.

 Before we create a stack, we will have to import the stack class.
 To make life easier, we can use a * instead to import all.
 It will look something like this.